ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 What this does, is override the stored property [`_managerInstance`](https://github.com/LittleGreenViper/ITCB/blob/e911848003141b8d5f5a0702285b1c84d7ef16b5/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L104) with [a computed property](https://docs.swift.org/swift-book/LanguageGuide/Properties.html#ID259), so we intercept access to the stored property.

+That property is "typeless," so it will need to be cast, in order to be useful in the future.

+It is typeless, so that it can store either an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) or [`CBPeripheralManager`](https://developer.apple.com/documentation/corebluetooth/cbperipheralmanager), dependent upon the mode the SDK has been set to.
+It is *completely* typeless, as opposed to being an instance of [`CBManager`](https://developer.apple.com/documentation/corebluetooth/cbmanager), because I wanted to avoid referencing the Core Bluetooth module in the two "public" files (note that they both just import [`Foundation`](https://developer.apple.com/documentation/foundation)).
+I like my SDKs to hide as much stuff as possible.

+It should also be noted that this is a **strong** reference.
+This is important.
+The `CB`*`XXX`*`Manager` instance needs to be kept around, after instantiation.

 Our getter method will check the superclass instance of `_managerInstance` before returning it.
-If that instance is `nil`, then we will actually instantiate an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), setting our class as the delegate, and using the Main Thread (by leaving the second argument as `nil`).
+If that instance is `nil`, then we'll actually instantiate an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager), setting our class as the delegate, and using the Main Thread (by leaving the second argument as `nil`).
 We then assign this to the superclass property before returning the superclass property (which now has the new instance).

 The setter is a simple straight-up passthrough.